ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 part of our youth was passed together; inmates of the same house, sharing the same amusements, objects of the same parental care.
-My father began life in the profession which your uncle, Mr. Phillips, appears to do so much credit to--but he gave up everything to be of use to the late Mr. Darcy and devoted all his time to the care of the Pemberley property.
+My father began life in the profession which your uncle, Mr. Phillips, appears to do so much credit to -- but he gave up everything to be of use to the late Mr. Darcy and devoted all his time to the care of the Pemberley property.
 He was most highly esteemed by Mr. Darcy, a most intimate, confidential friend.
 Mr. Darcy often acknowledged himself to